Respect human rights

 Grievance mechanisms

-Providing access to effective grievance mechanisms in our operations and across our supply chain is a core element of our human rights due diligence approach, aligned with the UNGPs.
-At PMI, we maintain clear policies, run regular training, and work to ensure that robust processes are in place to encourage individuals to speak up if they are aware of any suspected potential or actual violations of law, our Code of Conduct, or any of our policies.
+Providing access to remedy to potentially impacted stakeholders relies on the provision of an effective grievance mechanisms both for our operations and across our supply chain.
+This is a core element of our human rights due diligence approach, aligned with the UNGPs.
+At PMI, we maintain clear policies, run regular training, and work to ensure that robust processes are in place to encourage individuals to speak up if they become aware of any suspected potential or actual violations of law, our Code of Conduct, or any of our policies.

-Specifically, we offer the following mechanisms for individuals to ask questions, raise concerns, or report instances of observed or suspected misconduct:
+For more information on the grievance mechanisms we offer at PMI to encourage individuals to ask questions, raise concerns, or report instances of observed or suspected misconduct, see the Business ethics and integrity section of this report.

 blue block DL